Horokhiv: Geography

-Horokhiv is located in the Volhynian Upland, in an area with mixed forests and the river basin Styr (tributary of the Pripyat), 52 km from the regional center of Lutsk and 440 km from Kyiv.
+Horokhiv is located 52 km from the regional center of Lutsk and 440 km from Kyiv.
+It lies in the Volhynian Upland, at a watershed between the Styr (tributary of the Pripyat) and Buh rivers.
+The surrounding area is known for its rich agricultural lands and mixed forests.
 The area of the town is 488 hectares.

 The climate is moderately continental with mild winters (in January -4.4 °, -5.1 °) and warm wet summer (in July +18.8 °).
-Rainfall 550-640 mm per year.
+Rainfall 550–640 mm per year.

 Horokhiv is the center of the Horokhiv urban territorial community.